$18 Rabies Vaccine Info | Veterinarian Phoenix, AZ Skip to Main Content Skip to Footer

 There is no cure for rabies.
 Therefore, prevention is the key to ensuring your beloved pet’s health.
 Unvaccinated pets should be kept indoors and away from wild animals and unvaccinated domestic animals.

 Once your pet starts showing symptoms of infection, there is no medical intervention available to stop the progression of the disease.
-Therefore, it is imperative that you get your pet vaccinated against rabies as soon as they are old enough.
+Therefore, you must get your pet vaccinated against rabies as soon as they are old enough.
 Puppies and kittens can be vaccinated at 12 weeks of age.
 A second shot should be given one year later, and booster shots should be administered every three years for the life of your pet.

 By keeping your dog or cat updated on their rabies shots, you are protecting your pet and other people who may come in contact with your pet.
 Failing to vaccinate your pet could lead to the animal being quarantined or euthanized if it bites another person.